BBurgerBit/top-landing-page/README.md

 # landing-page
 In this project I am going to make my first landing page using my newly found CSS + Flexbox knowledge!
-Hihi.

 Boy photo by KoolShooters from Pexels
 Dad photo by Nishant Aneja from Pexels